stevelynagh/qgds-figma-plugin/README.md

 Use `console.log` statements to inspect values in your code.

 To open the developer console, search for and run `Show/Hide Console` via the Quick Actions search bar.

+### Publishing

+In order to publish updates to Figma you'll need to enable 2FA on your Figma account.
+This is done via Figma App.
+Home >> Account dropdown >> settings >> security and follow the instuctions.

 ## See also